jfan1256/symptom-extraction/README.md

 This dataset contains three columns: Sentence, Word, and Tag.
 The sentence column is used to categorize each word into a given sentence.
 The word column contains all words used in each EHR.
 The tag column tags each word as either 0 or 1 (0 means non-symptom word; 1 means symptom word).

 ### _"GRU + Fine-Tuned Embeddings" File_
-This python file, coded in jupyter notebook, creates the best-performing deep learning model proposed in our research paper.
-You can run this code to train your own model or you can load our best performing model using file _"model1.h5"_.
+This python file, coded in jupyter notebook, creates the best-performing deep learning model proposed in my research paper.
+It utilizes a GRU deep learning framework to classify each word as a symptom or not.
+To capture word semantics it utilzies a combination of Google's GLoVe Embedding combined with the my self-trained word embedding.
+This self-trained word embedding was trained on the MIMIC-III dataset using the FastText model.
+In order to reduce overfiting, the model utilizes Sample Weights, Stratified10Fold Validation, and Early Stopping function.
+The model was evaluated using F1-Metric.

-### _"BestModel"_ File
-This h5 file is the exported model created from file _"GRU + Fine-Tuned Embeddings"_.

 ### _"embedding" Folder_
+This folder contains all three preexisting embedding matrices that has been created and trained through my self-training and fine-tuning algorithm.
+The models utilized are GLoVe, FastTexts, and Word2Vec respectively.

+### _"allModels" Folder_
+This folder contains all the models that I designed and experimented with in order to find the best performing model.
+These models can be used as benchmarks or a basis for future experimentations.

+## Goal
+Currently the best performing model achieves at 0.956 F1 Score.
+Utilize this code as a basis for future experimentations.
+For example, try utilizing a different classifier model, such as XLNet.
+In addition, try self-training or fine-tuning your own Word2Vec or FastText model on a different dataset.
+Lastly, expand the dataset and add more token words to increase performance and suitability.